 9. Mark 11:22-24

 “And Jesus answered them, “Have faith in God.
 Truly, I say to you, whoever says to this mountain, ‘Be taken up and thrown into the sea,’ and does not doubt in his heart, but believes that what he says will come to pass, it will be done for him.

 Therefore, I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.”

 Have faith in… who?
 God.
 What a fitting way to end this article.
 Have faith in God, not man, not chariots, not horses, not the devil, or any other form of spiritual being.

 Faith in God and God alone is enough and all you need to live a purposeful, victorious, joyful, and blessed life here on earth.

 Faith makes everything possible, anything possible, and nothing impossible for those who walk by faith: they will run and not get weary, they will walk and not faint, they will move through troops, scale high walls, slay lions, bears, goliath, subdue kingdoms, quench the edge of swords, and live to witness the move of God, and this is all possible because of faith.
 You can do the same; only believe, don’t doubt, just believe.

 Walking with faith is taking God at his word, it is to trust the character, nature, and integrity of the Almighty within the perimeter of scriptures.

 Thank you for reading through to the end.
 If these scriptures have been a blessing to you, I would encourage you to share them with your families, friends, and even those in your close circle.
-And as always, feel free to reach out to me if you’re in need of prayer.
+And as always, feel free to reach out to me if you need prayer.
 I bless you.